 - Keeps supervisor informed of known actions, written or verbal, which may affect the ability to successfully perform assignments or adversely affect company operations.

-- OSHA 10 hour (preferred but not required), OSHA 30-hour, HAZWOPER certificate, Excavating Safety Training, Blueprint Training, CPR, First Aid.
+- OSHA 30-hour, HAZWOPER certificate, Excavating Safety Training, Blueprint Training, CPR, First Aid.

 - Ability to read, analyze and interpret policies, reports, construction plans, construction specifications, and legal documents.

 - Ability to use Microsoft Outlook, Word, Excel, iPad and iPhone.